azure-ad-b2c/samples/policies/revoke-sso-sessions/readme.md

 ## Testing
 To test the policy:
-1. Use the **SignUpOrSignIn** policy to sign in or sign up
+1. Use the **SignUpOrSignIn** policy to sign in or sign up.
-1. Wait 10 seconds, then using powershell revoke the users refresh token: `Revoke-AzureADUserAllRefreshToken -ObjectId <GUID>`
+1. Wait 10 seconds, then using powershell revoke the users refresh token: `Revoke-AzureADUserAllRefreshToken -ObjectId <GUID>`.
-1. Launch the SignUpOrSignIn policy or the ProfileEdit policy (remove the prompt query parameter)
+1. Launch the SignUpOrSignIn policy or the ProfileEdit policy (remove the prompt query parameter).
 1. You should be presented with an error from Azure AD B2C: `AAD_Custom_Error_SessionRevoked: Session has been revoked due to refresh token revocation.`

 ## Notes